Belief overview

 Bound will and the need for grace

-The human condition is unable to save itself without God's gracious action.
+The human condition is incapable of saving itself without the gracious action of God.

 56%